Shaivarth/Shaivarth/README.md

 - **Email**: (sarthakmishra080803@gmail.com)

 ### Fun Fact :
-- When I'm not coding, you can find me reading Philosophy.
+- "When I'm not coding, you can find me reading Philosophy."

 Thanks for stopping by!
 Feel free to explore my socials and connect with me.
 Keep grinding!!